Monica255/Bangkit-Capstone-Project-Redmine/README.md

 ### Building The API

-To start, we need to initialize a firebase project with npm using the command ==firebase init==.
+To start, we need to initialize a firebase project with npm using the command ```firebase init```.
 After the project was setup, we need to install needed packages such as express, mysql, and body-parser.
-To install the packages we can use the command ==npm install express mysql body-parser==.
+To install the packages we can use the command ```npm install express mysql body-parser```.
 After the packages is installed, all code should be working fine.
 There are currently 2 routes in the API that do a select MySQL query.
 The first route is /getprovinsi which will run the query ```"SELECT * FROM provinces"```

 ### Deploying Database